bentomhall/nih-system/spells/SpellsA-G.md

 A _remove curse_ spell ends this effect.
 At the GM’s option, you may choose an alternative curse effect, but it should be no more powerful than those described above.
 The GM has final say on such a curse’s effect.

-**_Overcast._** If you cast this spell using a spell slot of 4th level or higher, the duration is concentration, up to 10 minutes.
-If you use a spell slot of 5th level or higher, the duration is 8 hours.
-If you use a spell slot of 7th level or higher, the duration is 24 hours.
-If you use a 9th level spell slot, the spell lasts until it is dispelled.
-Using a spell slot of 5th level or higher grants a duration that doesn’t require concentration.
+**_Overcast._** If you cast this spell using 8 AET, the duration is concentration, up to 10 minutes.
+If you use 12 AET,the duration is 8 hours.
+If you use 16 AET, the duration is 24 hours.
+If you use 20 AET the spell lasts until it is dispelled.
+Using 12 or more AET grants a duration that doesn’t require concentration.

 ##### Black Tentacles